coetzee-x/rpp-red-light-green-light/README.md

 ## 🔴🟢 Red light Green light game, using MicroPython and a Raspberry Pi Pico.

+🤞 This is my initial project as I begin learning MicroPython and working with the Raspberry Pi Pico.

 This is a game based on the red light green ligth concept using a Raspberry Pi Pico, Breadboard, Button, LEDs, Jump Wires and a Speaker.

 ### Features